TheIndra55/TRLAU-menu-hook/README.md

 # TRAE-menu-hook

-Reverse engineering project for Tomb Raider LAU games, this repo contains the code for TRAE-menu-hook menu for both Tomb Raider Anniversary and Underworld.
+Reverse engineering project for Tomb Raider LAU games, this repo contains the code for TRAE-menu-hook menu for Tomb Raider Anniversary, Legend and Underworld.

 ## Videos